-On Sunday, the 8th of May 2022, a group of 18 people from Pakistan was pushed back from Varaždin in Croatia to Bosnia after five days of walking through the so-called “Jungle” [Forest].
+On Sunday, the 8th of May 2022, a group of 18 people from Pakistan was reportedly pushed back from Varaždin in Croatia to Bosnia after five days of walking through the so-called “Jungle” [Forest].

-The two respondents from Pakistan (23 and 28 years old) described they started walking from the Bosnian town of Velika Kladuša on the 3rd of Mai at 3 a.m. and crossed the Bosnian-Croatian border at around 5 a.m. together with a group of 23 people.
+The two respondents from Pakistan (23 and 28 years old) described that they started walking from the Bosnian town of Velika Kladuša on the 3rd of May at 3 a.m. and crossed the Bosnian-Croatian border at around 5 a.m. together with a group of 23 people.
 The group walked in a line for the whole time and after three days they went out of food and water.
 Reportedly, one person was hit by a stone and had to continue walking with a provisionally treated laceration to the head.
 Moreover, the group, of which 5 persons had meanwhile detached themselves, did not get much sleep because they were afraid of animals during the night.

 “Any mobile phones, put down”, they said, “if anyone keeps the mobile you’ll have a problem”.